Weekly Letter from Ron & Mary Kernohan

 PRAYER REQUESTS

-• Pray for others in need.
+• Pray for those in long-term care.

 ==================

-Ron Kernohan, pastor of seniors
+Ron Kernohan, pastor of seniors.

 Don’t forget to watch this week’s Discovery Bible Class!